 People who rely on physical attractiveness have never been the happiest people I know.
-Ironically, they get upset when people view them as a sex object, base their judgments off looks alone, or how shallow their relationships are.
-The truth is, the ultra attractive people aren't typically emotionally sexy.
+Ironically, they get upset when people view them as sex objects, basing their judgments off looks alone or how shallow their relationships are.
+The truth is, the ultra-attractive people aren't typically emotionally sexy.
 Bitter?
 Yes.
 Restless?
 Yes.
 Entitled?
 Yes.
 Superficial?
 Yes.
 A hot mess?
 Sometimes.

 Truly, what will you get from that special evening is more important.
-You can wear the nicest dress or be clean cut and shaven, but if you don't possess at least a few emotionally attractive qualities, you won't mingle much.
+You can wear the nicest dress or be clean-cut and clean-shaven, but if you don't possess at least a few emotionally attractive qualities, you won't mingle much.
 You won't connect much.
 Your ideal party won't be fulfilling.
-Life is like this too!
+Life is like this, too!

 In a culture that consistently gives attention to appealing sex objects, there's something to be said about cultivating and capturing attention in others ways that go beyond appearance.

 Outwardly attractive people need look-at-me attention.
-Every gorgeous specimen can look average, but these are the one type of people that will not go out in public without make-up or dressed fashionably, skip their beauty treatments, etc. They are accustomed to garnering attention in this manner.
+Every gorgeous specimen can look average, but these are the one type of people that will not go out in public without make-up, a fashionable outfit, their beauty treatments, etc. They are accustomed to garnering attention in this manner.
 They need it.